The GMWD leverage gym is tons of fun.

 I can attach resistance bands from the band pegs to the weight horn on the lever arms.

-This makes exercises harder at the top of movements as the bands are stretched out.
+This is similar to what Rep did with the Rep Adonis cable tower and it makes exercises harder at the top of movements as the bands are stretched out.

 So I can force my muscles to work hard through the full range of motion without having to add extra weight plates.